gephi/gephi-plugins/README.md

 #### How are the manifest settings defined?

 There are two options.
 The first option is what the `generate` task does: it puts entries `OpenIDE-Module-Short-Description`, `OpenIDE-Module-Long-Description`, `OpenIDE-Module-Display-Category` and `OpenIDE-Module-Name` into the `src/main/nbm/manifest.mf` file.
 The second option sets a `OpenIDE-Module-Localizing-Bundle` entry into the `manifest.mf` so values are defined elsewhere in `Bundle.properties` file.
-The value is then simply the path to the file (e.g. `OpenIDE-Module-Localizing-Bundle: org/project/Bundle.properties`).
+The name is then simply the path to the file (e.g. `OpenIDE-Module-Localizing-Bundle: org/project/Bundle.properties`).

 The second option is preferable when the short or long description have too many characters as the manifest format is pretty restrictive.